blinsay/ktk/README.md

 # ktk - Treat a Kinesis stream like a file

+*NOTE: macOS Sierra users should upgrade to v1.0.1*

 `ktk` is a command line tool for interacting with Kinesis like it's a file.
 See `ktk help` for a list of subcommands, and `ktk help command` for information on a particular subcommand.